 Various U.S. and foreign issued patents and pending patent applications, which are owned by third parties, exist in our technology areas.
 Such third parties may claim that we infringe their patents.
 Because patent applications can take several years to result in a patent issuance, there may be currently pending applications, unknown to us, which may later result in issued patents that our technologies may infringe.
 For example, we are aware of competitors with patents in technology areas applicable to our optical test equipment products.
 Such competitors may allege that we infringe these patents.
 There could also be existing patents of which we are not aware that our technologies may inadvertently infringe.
-If third parties assert claims against us alleging that we infringe their patents or other intellectual property rights-including third parties that have asserted claims against businesses that we have acquired, prior to our acquisition of these businesses-we could incur substantial costs and diversion of management resources in defending these claims, and the defense of these claims could have a material adverse effect on our business, financial condition and results of operations.
+We have from time to time, and may in the future, be contacted by third parties, including patent monetization firms or intellectual property advisors, about licensing opportunities that also contain claims that we are infringing on third party patent rights.
+If third parties assert these claims against us-including third parties that have asserted claims against businesses that we have acquired, prior to our acquisition of these businesses-we could incur extremely substantial costs and diversion of management resources in defending these claims, and the defense of these claims could have a material adverse effect on our business, financial condition and results of operations.
+Even if we believe we have not infringed on a third party's patent rights, we may have to settle a claim on unfavorable terms because we cannot afford to litigate the claim.
 In addition, if third parties assert claims against us and we are unsuccessful in defending against these claims, these third parties may be awarded substantial damages as well as injunctive or other equitable relief against us, which could effectively block our ability to make, use, sell, distribute or market our products and services in the United States or abroad.

 Commercial application of nanotechnologies in particular, or technologies involving nanomaterials, is new and the scope and breadth of patent protection is uncertain.
 Consequently, the patent positions of companies involved in nanotechnologies have not been tested, and there are complex legal and factual questions for which important legal principles will be developed or may remain unresolved.
 In addition, it is not clear whether such patents will be subject to interpretations or legal doctrines that differ from conventional patent law principles.
 Changes in either the patent laws or in interpretations of patent laws in the United States and other countries may diminish the value of our nanotechnology-related intellectual property.
 Accordingly, we cannot predict the breadth of claims that may be allowed or enforced in our nanotechnology-related patents or in third party patents.
 In the event that a claim relating to intellectual property is asserted against us, or third parties not affiliated with us hold pending or issued patents that relate to our products or technology, we may seek licenses to such intellectual property or challenge those patents.
 However, we may be unable to obtain these licenses on commercially reasonable terms, if at all, and our challenge of the patents may be unsuccessful.
 Our failure to obtain the necessary licenses or other rights could prevent the sale, manufacture or distribution of our products and, therefore, could have a material adverse effect on our business, financial condition and results of operations.